armaansingla14/elec376-landlord-app/README.md

 Basic validation of comments on landlords, or disclaimers on the validity of information on the landlord.

 What is the intended audience?
-Tenants and renters will be the intended users.
+Tenants and renters will be the intended users